deepset-ai/haystack/.github/pull_request_template.md

 ### Checklist
 - [ ] I have updated the referenced issue with new insights and changes
-- [ ] If this is a code change, I have added unit tests
+- [ ] If this is a code change, I have added tests
 - [ ] I've used the [conventional commit convention](https://www.conventionalcommits.org/en/v1.0.0/) for my PR title
 - [ ] I updated the docstrings
 - [ ] I have read the [contributors guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md)